pmoran/xmatch/README.markdown

 XMatch
 ==============

-XMatch is a Ruby library for comparing two XML documents and reporting on mismatches.
+XMatch is a Ruby library for comparing two XML documents and reporting on matches and mismatches.
 An XML document will match another if:

 * elements have the same name
 * elements have the same number of children